email: roadarch@outlook.com

 This former Henry's Hamburgers in Davenport now houses Jimmy's King Gyros. [map]

 The Henry's Hamburgers in Benton Harbor is the only location still in operation.
-The vintage building has been replaced with a modern one. [map]
+The vintage building has been replaced with a modern one but this original sign remains. [map]

 former Henry's Hamburgers